 - Materials and Methods

-- Figures and figure legends
+- Figures and Figure legends

-Review articles: Review Articles are generally solicited by the Editor-in-Chief, however, authors who wish to submit a review article are invited to contact the editorial office prior to submission.
+Literature Review: Literature review is generally solicited by the Editor-in-Chief, however, authors who wish to submit a review article are invited to contact the editorial office prior to submission.
 The review articles should be no longer than 5,000 words and should include the following sections:

-Case Reports: Submissions will be considered for publication by the editor.
+Case Report: Submissions will be considered for publication by the editor.
 Case reports should contain the briefly review the relevant literature, the text is limited to 5,000 words and must include the following sections;

 - Abstract should be concise, contain no more than 250 words and 2- 5 keywords are required.